-Each class will consist of a combination of lecture, discussion, group work, and individual writing activities.
-Sometime will be allowed for starting assignments in class, but most of the writing assignments will be completed outside of class time.
-Assigned readings and reading responses will be completed outside of class time.
-Students should expect to put in about six to ten hours of work per week outside of class time.
-It is important that students bring the assigned text to class.
+Each class will consist of a combination of lecture, discussion, group work, and individual activities.
+Some time will be allowed for starting assignments in class, but much of the writing assignments will be completed outside of class time.
+Assigned readings will be completed outside of class time.
+Students should expect to put in between three and six hours of work per week outside of class time.